Circadian Biology — Nobel Prize Science Reference

 Why every cell has its own clock

 Peripheral clocks in the liver, heart, gut, immune cells, and skin run independently of the SCN.
 They are entrained primarily by meal timing, temperature, and exercise rather than light.
-When your sleep schedule and meal timing are misaligned — as in shift work — central and peripheral clocks become desynchronised from each other, producing internal circadian conflict linked to metabolic and immune dysfunction.
+When sleep schedule and meal timing are misaligned — as in shift work — central and peripheral clocks become desynchronised from each other, producing internal circadian conflict linked to metabolic and immune dysfunction.

 The Molecular Clock Feedback Loop (Hall, Rosbash & Young)